CZ-NIC/knot-resolver/modules/policy/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may want to resolve most of the DNS namespace by usual means while letting some other resolver solve specific subtrees.
-One problem there comes from DNSSEC, as such data will typically be rejected by validation starting from the ICANN root keys.
-If you trust the resolver and your link to it, you can simply use the `STUB` action to avoid validation only for those subtrees.
+Such data would typically be rejected by DNSSEC validation starting from the ICANN root keys.
+Therefore, if you trust the resolver and your link to it, you can simply use the ``STUB`` action instead of ``FORWARD`` to avoid validation only for those subtrees.

-Another problem comes from caching, as Knot Resolver only keeps a single cache for everything.
+Another issue is caused by caching, because Knot Resolver only keeps a single cache for everything.
-For example, if you add an alternative top-level domain, while using the ICANN root zone for the rest, at some point the cache may obtain records that prove that your top-level domain does not exist, and that records could then be used when the positive records fall out of cache.
-There the easiest work-around is to disable reading from cache for those subtrees; the other resolver is often very close anyway.
+For example, if you add an alternative top-level domain while using the ICANN root zone for the rest, at some point the cache may obtain records proving that your top-level domain does not exist, and those records could then be used when the positive records fall out of cache.
+The easiest work-around is to disable reading from cache for those subtrees; the other resolver is often very close anyway.

 .. code-block:: lua